Rush505/valhardmode/README.md

 #### Ships
 * Increased damage taken by ships from large waves
-* Ships now have a max weight and will being to sink if exceeding it
+* Ships now have a max weight and will begin to sink if it is exceeded

 ### Server Handshaking
 * Shared features will only load when connecting to a dedicated server with the same version installed